MichaelLangbein/impatient_pyramid/README.md

 With sampling and streaming, we do an aggregation-operation every time we look at a new value - meaning $n$ per-pixel-operations and $n$ aggregations.
 But if we decide that, for example, looking at 10% of all pixels is enough to give us a decent estimate of our value, we can cut off our calculation early - meaning overall we use $0.1 * (n + n) = 0.2n$ instead of $n$ operations in total.

+## Caveats
-Some functions converge quicker than others through sampling.
+- Some functions converge quicker than others through sampling.
 The function `mean` can be approximated with very few samples, but the function `max` might radically change at the last few samples.
 Try to use functions that converge nicely.
+- Other calculations do not lend themselves to sampling at all.
+Spatial differential equations, for example, commonly need one cell to know the values of a few of its neighbors, which depend on their neighbors, and so on.
+Such a differential equation will have us look at a large portion of the board before returning a value.

 ## prototype 1
 Hacked together really quickly so I wouldn't forget the basic idea.